 - 2 large green bell peppers, chopped into bite-sized pieces

 - Handful of spinach leaves, coarsely chopped

 - 1 can (14.5 oz) petite diced tomatoes with juices

 - 1/2 cup uncooked long grain white rice

 - 1 cup shredded mozzarella cheese

-- Preheat the pressure cooking pot on the Browning/Sauté setting.
-Add the ground beef and onion and cook until beef is browned and crumbled.
-Add garlic and sauté 1 minute more.
+- Select Sauté to preheat the pressure cooking pot.
+When hot, add the ground beef and onion, and cook until the beef is browned and crumbled (about 5 minutes).
+Add the garlic and sauté 1 minute more.